apache/mxnet/docs/python_docs/python/tutorials/packages/gluon/training/trainer.md

 net.weight.data()
 ```

-For reference and implementation details about each optimizer, please refer to the [guide](/api/python/docs/api/optimizer/index.html) for the `optimizer` module.
+For reference and implementation details about each optimizer, please refer to the [guide](../../optimizer/index.ipynb) and [API doc](../../../../api/optimizer/index.rst) for the `optimizer` module.

 ### KVStore Options

 The `Trainer` constructor also accepts the following keyword arguments for :

 - `kvstore` – how key value store  should be created for multi-gpu and distributed training.
-Check out  [mxnet.kvstore.KVStore](/api/python/docs/api/kvstore/index.html) for more information.
+Check out  [mxnet.kvstore.KVStore](../../../../api/kvstore/index.rst) for more information.
 String options are any of the following ['local', 'device', 'dist_device_sync', 'dist_device_async'].
 - `compression_params` – Specifies type of gradient compression and additional arguments depending on the type of compression being used.
-See [mxnet.KVStore.set_gradient_compression_method](/api/python/docs/api/kvstore/index.html#mxnet.kvstore.KVStore.set_gradient_compression) for more details on gradient compression.
+See [mxnet.KVStore.set_gradient_compression_method](../../../../api/kvstore/generated/mxnet.kvstore.KVStore.rst) for more details on gradient compression.
 - `update_on_kvstore` – Whether to perform parameter updates on KVStore.
 If None, then the `Trainer` instance  will choose the more suitable option depending on the type of KVStore.

 ### Changing the Learning Rate